Lumunix/fox_ie_wagtailstreamforms/docs/advanced.rst

     # the model defined to save advanced form settings
     # in the format of 'app_label.model_class'.
-    # Model must inherit from 'wagtailstreamforms.models.AbstractFormSetting'.
+    # Model must inherit from 'wagtailforms.models.AbstractFormSetting'.
-    WAGTAILSTREAMFORMS_ADVANCED_SETTINGS_MODEL = 'myapp.AdvancedFormSetting'
+    WAGTAILFORMS_ADVANCED_SETTINGS_MODEL = 'myapp.AdvancedFormSetting'

-A button will appear on the Streamforms listing view ``Advanced`` which will allow you to edit that model.
+A button will appear on the forms listing view ``Advanced`` which will allow you to edit that model.

 Usage